aquariumbio/aquarium/docs/protocol_development/krill.md

-# Authoring Protocols for Aquarium using the Krill Library
+# Protocol Tutorial

-## Prerequisites
+## A simple protocol

-To author a protocol for Aquarium, you should

-* Have access to an Aquarium server, preferably a rehearsal server where mistakes don't matter.
-* Know a bit of the Ruby programming language.
-Check out the [Ruby Page](https://www.ruby-lang.org/en/) for documentation.

-## Getting Started

-Here is very a simple protocol that displays "Hello World!" to the user.
+Let's start with a simple protocol that displays "Hello World!" to the user.

 ```ruby
 class Protocol